hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 {{< callout >}}

-there has been a lot of confusion on whether or not `nvidia_drm` or `nvidia-drm` is correct for this kernel paramter.
-However, it has been confirmed that either of these will work, so do not fret if you already have one or the other in your kernel parameters.
+There has been a lot of debate on which of `nvidia_drm` or `nvidia-drm` is correct for this kernel paramter.
+It has been confirmed that either of these will work.

 {{< /callout >}}